Podsafe music for your podcast is critical. Before you proceed, make sure you are using music that does not violate copyright.

 Copyright violations are an area of concern for the podcaster.
 You cannot use the creative work of another person without their permission.
 You cannot use commercial music from artists such as the Beatles, Celine Dion, or Bruce Springsteen in your podcast.
 Music that you hear on your FM radio is almost always off limits for the average podcaster.
 This has lead to an explosion of interest in “Podsafe Music.”
 Below is a list of sites that offer various music and audio for producers to use in their podcasts.

-Myths with copyright and podcasting
+Myths about copyright and podcasting

-There is no 10 second rule on copyrighted music.
+There is no 10-second rule on copyrighted music.
 You cannot simply use small portions of copyrighted music under fair use laws.

 Giving attribution to the creator does not give you the right to redistribute their work.
 Attribution is common courtesy, which you should do AFTER you have the legal right to use the copyrighted material.

-Royalty free license-able music for podasting
+Royalty free license-able music for podcasting

-Sources for podsafe music
+Sources for Podsafe music

-Instant Music Now – Library of legal-use theme music.
+Instant Music Now – Library of legal use theme music.

 NEO Sounds – Royalty free music library.